JanRland/FundusImages/README.md

 ## Data
 For the Analysis we used the [Papila](https://www.nature.com/articles/s41597-022-01388-1), [OIA-ODIR](https://link.springer.com/chapter/10.1007/978-3-030-71058-3_11) and [AEyeDB](TODO) datasets.
-In order to obtain the AEyeDB dataset, please submit a reasonable research request to the principal investigator [Professor Dr. Heider](https://heiderlab.de/).
+In order to obtain the AEyeDB dataset, please submit a reasonable research request to the principal investigator [Professor Dr. Dominik Heider](https://heiderlab.de/).

 ## Preprocessing
 The functions used for the preprocessing steps can be found in the Preproc.py file.
 During preprocessing, images were cropped, downsized, equalized, and rotated.